-The article "In Pursuit of Wildness: Pinnacles National Park" by Robert Griego was published on the "RoadRUNNER Travel & Touring" magazine website on 04/24/2017.
+The article "In Pursuit of Wildness: Pinnacles National Park" by Robert Griego was originally published on the "RoadRUNNER Touring & Travel" magazine website on 04/24/2017.

 Once upon a time, it was called Pinnacles National Monument, but today it is America’s newest national park.
 That’s where this story begins.